Keratra/Keratra/README.md

 ### Hello there 🤗

-I'm Kerem, a Computer Wngineering student and I'm currently learning about several fields to find one to specialize.
+I'm Kerem, a Computer Engineering student and I'm currently learning about several fields to find one to specialize.
 My favourites nowadays are Front-end and Back-end of web development as well as the field of Artificial Intelligence.

 My hobbies include:
 - 🎨 Digital Art